 Protect your pet with a pet insurance plan.
-Discover our top choices today!
-See which insurance plan was rated our best.
+Discover the best plans.
 You can trust us.

 Any time you see sites boasting to be able to direct you to the “best” pet insurance, know right away they are selling something.

 ♦ Do a little price comparison and you will find that the more expensive plans tend to be rated the highest.
 These plans often pay more in referral fees.

 Of course, the “best” plans will have tons of glowing reviews and very few if any negative ones.
 Customer service will be great and claims will be processed quickly.
 These are all the things people hope they will be getting, not what most people actually do receive.

 ♦ All sites weave in words to pressure the reader to buy insurance because it is the right thing to do if you love your pet.

 There will be a story or two about a very ill pet needing very expensive treatment, all covered by insurance.
 There will be no mention of how often claims are denied nor the average amount paid out.

 • All of these sites claim to have done an “in-depth investigation,” so you can trust them.
 But curiously, there is never any mention of hefty premium increases a few years later.
 So hefty that most people end up dropping the insurance three to four years down the road.

 Okay … you are worried about your pet and want to do your best for him or her.
 What to do besides putting a little money away for emergencies?

 Below is a list of the better-known companies.
 Most have been around for a number of years.